When it comes to getting great guitar tones it used to be that you needed to spend a fortune on the guitar itself, the amp, and all the pedals.

 You will need to tweak things here and there to get it to sound real, since right out of the box it tends to sound a bit too synthesized, but it is doable.

-Both Acou6tics and Guitar M II Lite are fantastic acoustic guitar simulations that you should definitely pick up, however Acou6tics isn’t free.
+Both Acou6tics is a fantastic acoustic guitar simulation that you should definitely pick up, however Acou6tics isn’t free.

 What are its Strengths; 6 different synthetic guitar emulations.

 If you are looking for an amp sim that is capable of creating a huge variety of sounds, then this one might be for you.

 You can get the free version or the premium one depending on your needs, and to be honest the free one is pretty good already, so you probably won’t have the need to upgrade.